Frankie Kent: 2017–18 season

 Kent scored his first professional goal on 9 August 2017 during Colchester's 2–1 EFL Cup defeat to Aston Villa.
 He also scored an own goal in the match.
 He then scored his first league goal on 26 August against Forest Green Rovers.

 On 21 September, Kent signed a new contract to keep him with the club until summer 2020.

 2018–19 season

 Kent received the first red card of his career on 1 January 2019 in the 89th minute of Colchester's 2–0 defeat at Crawley Town for a second bookable offence.
 Having been named as Colchester United's Young Player of the Year in 2016, Kent was named the Colchester United Player of the Year for the 2018–19 season in an awards ceremony held on 29 April 2019.

 Peterborough United

 On 22 June 2019, Kent signed for League One side Peterborough United on a three-year contract for an undisclosed fee.

+Heart of Midlothian

+On 24 July 2023, Kent signed for Scottish Premiership side Heart of Midlothian for an undisclosed fee.